ricallinson/deuce/README.md

         -p, --port [port]  which port to use
-        -r, --root [dir]   which directory to run from -b, --build [dir]  build all files for the web app
+        -r, --root [dir]   which directory to run from -b, --build [dir]  build all files for the web app -u, --uglify [dir]  compress all javascript files using uglify